Will prolotherapy sessions help my pet?

 A mixture of substances is injected into the affected ligaments.
 This causes more blood to flow to the joint which results in inflammation.
 This causes the body’s natural healing process to turn on.
 As the new tissue is formed by the body, the pain is relieved.

 Prolotherapy causes mild to moderate pain.
-Sedation, and sometimes anesthesia, is necessary in order to perform the procedure properly and with minimal pain to your pet.
+Sedation, and sometimes anesthesia, is necessary to perform the procedure properly and with minimal pain for your pet.

 How long does it take?

 The procedure takes approximately 30-45 minutes.
-It is an outpatient procedure, however, since sedation is necessary, your pet will need to spend the day with us.
+Prolotherapy is an outpatient procedure.
+However, since sedation is necessary, your pet will need to spend the day with us.

 How many treatments are necessary?

-A minimum of three visits, but it varies from patient to patient.
+A minimum of three visits are necessary, but it varies from patient to patient.
 A physical exam of the joint will be done at each visit to check for progress.

 Is it safe?

 Although small, infection is a risk anytime you give an injection.
-Great care is taken during the procedure to ensure everything is as sterile as possible.
+Dr. Damron takes great care during the procedure to ensure everything is as sterile as possible.
 For precaution, we usually put our patients on a short course of antibiotics.

 What about exercise?